Monument to the Victims of the Intervention

 The Monument to the Victims of the Intervention is a reinforced concrete platform, and pedestal, located in Five Corners Square, Murmansk.
 It serves as a memorial to the Red Russians killed in engagements during the Russian Civil War, against the White Russians and intervening Allied forces during the North Russia intervention, as well as those that died in captivity.
-It was designed by the engineer AV Savchenko and constructed using funds collected from local residents.
+It was designed by the engineer A.V.
+Savchenko and constructed using funds collected from local residents.
 The construction took two months, and it was undertaken by the “Murmanskzhilstroy” trust.
+In 1930 a park was created around the monument.

 History

 During the Russian Civil War the city of Murmansk was in White Russian territory, and therefore any Red Russians who were found were jailed in Yokang prison.
 A number of them died.
 Following the withdrawal of Allied troops after the failed Allied intervention in the Russian Civil War, the White forces mostly collapsed, allowing the Red forces to reintegrate the city into the USSR.
 At least 136 people were buried in waste ground in the centre of the city and seven years later it was decided that a memorial would be built over this mass grave.
 A statue of Lenin was also planned but was never built.
 But Five Corners Square was erected around the monument.